Cosm0sFerret/Cosmos-s-Junkyard/README.md

 ### ModMii USB Channel Edit
 this forwarder is an edit of the modmii usb channel wad that removes the rapidly spinning disk and makes the background white
 <br> based off of, you guessed it, the modmii usb channel wad by someone
+### Shutdown
+this channel shuts off the wii, that's it!
+<br> based off of leathl's snes9xgx forwarder, dol by emilydaemon
 ### YAWMME Forwarder
 this is a forwarder for yet another wad manager modmii edtion, that's basically it
 <br> based off of uniiloader forwarder by Davi92 & DJSim1